 - Prepare the tare.
-Combine all of the ingredients for the tare in a medium sauce pot.
-Bring to a boil than reduce heat to low and simmer for 10 minutes.
+Combine all of the ingredients for the tare in a medium saucepot.
+Bring to a boil then reduce heat to low and simmer for 10 minutes.
 Strain and set aside.

 - Bring a medium pot of water to a roaring boil.
 Cook the noodles for 1 minute.
 Drain immediately.

-- Add 1 tbsp shoyu tare and 1 tbsp pork fat into each bowl.
+- Add 1 tablespoon shoyu tare and 2 tablespoon pork fat into each bowl.
 Portion the noodles into the 4 bowls.
 Top with pork belly, egg, nori and green onions.
 Serve, instructing everyone to first mix their noodles.
 Drizzle with the desired amount of vinegar and chili oil and mix again.
 Enjoy.

 **Helpful tips and common mistakes

-It wasn’t until I visited Japan that I finally found out how to make an authentic bowl of ramen.
-It appears that when preparing shoyu ramen or shio ramen, you have a base component called the “tare” that serves as the flavor for the broth.
-Tare recipes vary according to the chef as there are many, many different variations out there; each recipe is guarded as a secret as it is what makes the ramen.
-This concept also applies for abura soba.
+I didn't find out how to make an authentic bowl of ramen until I visited Japan.
+When preparing shoyu or shio ramen, you have a base component called the "tare" that serves as the flavor for the broth.
+Tare recipes vary according to the chef as there are many, many different variations out there.
 My favorite was the shoyu abura soba, which is the dish I am preparing today.
-If you’re still wondering what exactly abura soba is, it is dry ramen often referred to as “soup-less oil noodles.”
-It is tossed with tare and pork fat than drizzled with vinegar and chili oil; trust me, it’s as delicious as a bowl of noodles can get.
+This dry ramen, often referred to as "soup-less oil noodles," is tossed with tare and pork fat.
+Once served, the customer then finishes the noodles with vinegar and chili oil, adding as much or as little as they prefer.

-The most important part in cooking the pork belly is to keep the skin dry in order to get it nice and crispy.
+The most important part of cooking the pork belly is to keep the skin dry to get it nice and crispy.
 Marinate the pork flesh for at least 1 hour.
 Pat a nice layer of salt on top of the skin and roast for 40 minutes.
 Remove the pork from the oven and you will see that the salt has absorbed the moisture from the skin and created a crust.
 Peel off the crust and finish cooking the pork.
-I was only preparing 2 portions so I purchased 2 thick slices of pork belly rather than one full slab.

-When cooking the noodles, keep in mind that they can very easily be over-cooked and lead to gummy noodles.
+Be careful when cooking the noodles.
+They only take a couple of minutes; overcook them and they will become gummy.
 Keep the boiling water hot and merely dunk the noodles just long enough for them to separate and warm up, about 1 minute.
 I also found that tossing them in a little bit of cold water helps prevent them from becoming gummy.

 Now for the most important part, the tare.
-After discovering that each restaurant has their own tare recipe, I knew I was doomed.
 There was no way of replicating the exact tare that I had in Kyoto.
-Not only could I never find the recipe, the ingredients such as the shoyu, bonito flakes and kombu in the States would never compare to what is offered in Tokyo’s markets.
+Not only could I never find the recipe, but I also couldn't find ingredients of the same quality.
 My only solution was to wing it and test batch after batch.
-Although this is still not 100% the same as the one I had in Japan, I believe it’s quite close and have decided to settle with that.
+Although this is still not 100% the same as the one I had in Japan, I believe it's quite close.

 If you've never had abura soba before, I urge you to give it a try.
 It is a comforting bowl of noodles that you have never had before...I think it's time to make myself a second bowl!